JoselleAstrid/ram-watch-cheat-engine/README.md

 You need to edit the first two lines of this script:

-1. in place of `"sample"`, put the name of the game-specific script you want to run.
+1. In place of `"sample"`, put the name of the game-specific script you want to run.
 The `games` directory contains the game-specific scripts.
 Try to get an existing game script running as a first step, even if you're not particularly interested in RAM watching any of those games.
 Pick a game script and enter its name in double quotes; for example, if it's `sample.lua`, enter `"sample"`.

 2. After `local scriptDir = `, enter the file path to the location where you extracted this repository's ZIP file.
 If it's a Windows file path, you need to put two backslashes `\\` whenever you really mean one backslash.
 Do not end the file path with any slashes or backslashes.
 For example, if the `utils.lua` that you extracted is located at `C:\Cheat Engine\RAM watch scripts\utils.lua`, then this line should say `local scriptDir = "C:\\Cheat Engine\\RAM watch scripts"`.